 Hawaii as well as in the nation has a serious teacher shortage.
 To encourage high school students to pursue university teacher education programs, HEA supports the Teaching As A Career (TAAC) program.
-This program encourages and promotes high school clubs and organizations to explore and foster interest in teaching as a career.
+This program encourages and promotes high school clubs and CTE Education pathway to explore and foster interest in teaching as a career.

 On September 14, 2019, the Hawai`i Education Association (HEA), in partnership with the Hawai`i Department of Education, Chaminade University, and Pi Lambda Theta – Beta Zeta Hawai`i Chapter, hosted the fourth annual HEA Teaching As A Career (TAAC) Symposium.
 Seven future teacher club advisors or teachers in the Department of Education's CTE Education Pathway and two administrators attended the symposium.

 To network and create an informal professional learning community of high school teachers, as well as state level and university educators, who are all engaged in motivating and developing future educators.

 To provide an opportunity for teachers in the education program of study to share their best practices, knowledge and instructional resources and tools, and learn from one another.

 To inform and involve secondary teachers in the teacher education learning continuum, keeping them abreast of new programs and initiatives at the high school and university levels.

 Participants received a warm welcome to the Chaminade campus by Dr. Dean Fryxell, Dean of Education.
 Dr. Fryxell presented an overview of all their teacher education programs offered at Chaminade, and took the group on a campus tour.
 Wendell Tashiro from OCISS then spoke about the current trends and updates in the CTE program for the state.
 He also gave a summary of the P20 Conference Break-Out Session.